andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 $$3(x - 2)(x - 3)$$

 Now we must pause.
 We can't use the same trick for (d).
-But there is a reason why this is a worked example.
-We're about to get schooled in another technique.
+But (as always) there is a reason why this is a worked example;  we're about to get schooled in another technique.
 Can we see how it works?

-Lets take stock first.
+Let's take stock first.
 We have three polynomials, each of the second degree.
 Now let's look and see if anything about (d) looks familiar...
 It does!
 It looks like a mash-up of the non-zero-result bits of (a)-(c).
 Can we use this to our advantage?
+We can.

-Yes we can.
 We saw in [the previous chunk](https://andrewharmellaw.github.io/2017/03/09/gelfands-algebra-chunk-17-polynomial-and-linear-interpolation) that we could subtract one polynomial form itself, giving us a third polynomial for which $R(x) = 0$.
 That felt _a lot like basic maths_ (as we noted).
 Here it _seems_ as if we're going to do the reverse.
 We're going to add together three polynomials, each in the same single variable $x$ (a key point and worth highlighting), and in each case, the areas where they equal $0$ have no effect.

 With this in mind, let's add the results of (a) - (c) together to see how it feels